Why Apple is pushing the term 'spatial computing' along with its new Vision Pro headset

 Although it might be heralded as a breakthrough if Apple realizes its vision with Vision Pro, the concept of spatial computing has been around for at least 20 years.
 In a 132-page research paper on the subject published in 2003 by the Massachusetts Institute of Technology, Simon Greenwold made a case for automatically flushing toilets to be a primitive form of spatial computing.
 Greenwold supported his reasoning by pointing out the toilet “senses the user’s movement away to trigger a flush” and “the space of the system’s engagement is a real human space.”

-Apple’s headset also reacts to a user movements through hand gestures and eye in an attempt to make the device seem like another piece of human physiology.
-While wearing the headset, users will also be able use just their hands to to pull up and arrange an array of virtual computer screens, similar to a scene featuring Tom Cruise in the 2002 film, “Minority Report.”
+Apple’s headset also reacts to a user’s hand gestures and eye movements in an attempt to make the device seem like another piece of human physiology.
+While wearing the headset, users will also be able use just their hands to pull up and arrange an array of virtual computer screens, similar to a scene featuring Tom Cruise in the 2002 film “Minority Report.”

 Spatial computing “is a technology that’s starting to adapt to the user instead of requiring the user adapting to the technology,” Hackl said.
 “It’s all supposed to be very natural.”